kubernetes/website/docs/user-guide/logging/overview.md

 ![Node level logging](/images/docs/user-guide/logging/logging-node-level.png)

-Everything a containerized application writes to `stdout` and `stderr` goes to a container runtime.
-Currently, in the Docker runtime, that output is written to a file using the standard [json logging driver](https://docs.docker.com/engine/admin/logging/overview).
+Everything a containerized application writes to `stdout` and `stderr` is handled and redirected somewhere by a container engine.
+For example, Docker container engine redirects those two streams to [a logging driver](https://docs.docker.com/engine/admin/logging/overview), which is configured in kubernetes to write to a file in json format.

-**Note:** The json logging driver treats each line as a separate message.
-There is no direct support for multi-line messages such as stack traces.
+**Note:** Docker json logging driver treats each line as a separate message.
+When it's used, there is no direct support for multi-line messages out of the box, it should be handled on the logging agent level or higher.

 By default, if a container restarts, kubelet keeps one terminated container with its logs.
 If a pod is evicted from the node, all corresponding containers are also evicted, along with their logs.